sreejakr/PlantDiseaseDetectionApp/README.md

 2. **View Diagnosis:** After uploading the image, the app displays the predicted disease and provides detailed diagnosis information.
 3. **Explore Treatment:** Users can explore treatment recommendations to manage the detected disease effectively.

-## Note:

-- The deep learning model used in this application is trained on a dataset of plant images labeled with various diseases.
-- The Jupyter Notebook containing the Python model is included for transparency and educational purposes.
-Users can explore the model architecture and training process in detail.

 ---